 Overview: The previous two essays required you to analyze and evaluate stories written by others.
-Now it’s time to write your own, using a process known as synthesis—i.e., taking information from a number of different sources and integrating it into a single explanation or argument.
+Now it’s time to write your own.
+To do so, you'll use a process known as synthesis, which involves taking information from a number of different sources and integrating it into a single explanation or argument.

 Assignment: In the Art of Fact essays we’ve been examining, the authors immerse themselves in the subject matter, using their personal observations and experiences to both inform and engage the reader.
 You’ll do something similar.
 For this final essay, you'll have two options.

 For either option, your essay should be 1500-2000 words and make use of at least five secondary sources.

 For more information on both options see below and please review the Synthetic Essay document.